 - Substitute espresso coffee for half of the milk for deep coffee flavor.
 Garnish with whole coffee beans and a dollop of whipped cream.

-- Melt 2-3 oz of bittersweet chocolate in a small sauce pan or in the microwave, then stir in some of the milk-flan mixture to the chocolate to thin it.
+- Melt 2 to 3 ounces of bittersweet chocolate in a small saucepan or in the microwave, then stir in some of the milk-flan mixture to the chocolate to thin it.
 Slowly add the melted chocolate mixture into the milk-flan mixture, while stirring.
 If necessary, use a stick blender or electric mixer to thoroughly blend.

-- Substitute half of the milk with half-and-half and add 1/2 cup (4 oz) almond paste for a rich almond flavor.
+- Substitute half of the milk with half-and-half and add 1/2 cup (4 ounces) almond paste for a rich almond flavor.
 Garnish with sliced almonds.

 - Add a teaspoon of finely chopped dried fruits, like figs and dates, or chopped nuts such as almonds or walnuts to each ramekin after pouring batter.